 AVS Device SDK Dependencies

 The Alexa Voice Service (AVS) Device SDK requires dependencies to compile and run.
 These dependencies include compilers, build tools, and open source libraries.
 This page lists these dependencies and the minimum versions tested against the SDK.
-If you choose to use different dependencies in your build, you might encounter issues beyond the scope of the AVS Device SDK documentation.
+If you choose to use different dependencies in your build, you might encounter issues beyond the scope of this documentation.

 The AVS Device SDK requires the following dependencies to build.
 Make sure you're using the minimum version or higher that's listed in the table.